Dr Sazana Jayadeva

 Biography

-My research revolves around the broad and interrelated themes of education and inequalities, student migration and mobilities, and digital media, with regional focus on India and Europe.
+Her research revolves around the broad and interrelated themes of education, student migration, social class, language, and digital and social media.

 My qualifications